-Chargeback letters are available for students that reside outside of Atlantic & Cape May counties and attend Atlantic Cape Community College.
-Issued by the office of Enrollment services, these letters verify student enrollment within a specific program to be processed by the student's home county college.
-Completed chargebacks are submitted to the Bursar's office at Atlantic Cape Contact the Bursar's Office, (609) 625-1111, Ext.
-5244, or bursar@atlantic.edu.
-Please see the college catalog or credit course guide for out-of-county eligibility requirements.
+Chargeback letters are issued by the office of Enrollment Services.
+Completed chargebacks are submitted to the Bursar's Office at Atlantic Cape via document upload on Self Service.
+Contact the Bursar's Office at (609) 625-1111, ext.
+5244 or bursar@atlanticcape.edu.